rolph-recto/pldg-expression-problem/presentation.md

 ![Phil Wadler](wadler.gif){ width=50% }

-Coined by Phil Wadler in a mailing list discussion
+* Coined by Phil Wadler in a mailing list discussion, but known before that (Reynolds 1975)

 ## The Problem